dimitrisnitsos/TP53_L194F_analysis/README.md

-# HBB_HEXA_analysis
+# TP53_L194F_analysis
-Analysis of HBB &amp; HEXA gene from Anzalone data
+Analysis of substitution L194 on tp53 gene for breast cancer